vulturechoujin/Movie-Database/README.md

 # Movie Database

-A movie database website that retrieves information using APIs from a remote data source.
+A fully functional website that retrieves information using APIs from a remote data source.
 It was built using the **React** framework.

+**RESTful API Integration:**
+The project retrieves movie data through a RESTful API, showcasing understanding of HTTP methods, API endpoints, asynchronous requests, and JSON data handling.
+This demonstrates the ability to connect a frontend to dynamic backend data sources.
+**API Potential**
+The project also illustrates the potential to integrate AI-powered features, such as prompting an AI API for movie recommendations, summaries, or content suggestions, showing adaptability to emerging AI technologies.
+**Key Features**
+Fetch and display movies dynamically using a RESTful API Search and filter movies by title, genre, or rating Display detailed movie information in a user-friendly layout Potential integration with AI APIs for enhanced user experiences

 **Live Demo:** https://vulturechoujin.github.io/Movie-Database

 ---
 # Run on Your Computer

 ## ✅ Requirements to Run the Project